aab18011/aab18011.github.io/_pages/about.md

+---
+permalink: /
+title: "About me page"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 # About Me

 I’m a multidisciplinary scientist and junior researcher working at the interface of **Computational Chemistry**, **Computational Biology**, and **Transition‑Metal Complex Catalysis**.
 My goal is to deepen our understanding of molecular structure and reactivity, and to translate that knowledge into new, greener technologies.